michael-oneill/serverDeclaration/storagepolicy.md

 similar to the prompt resulting from a call by a nested browsing context to the `Storage Access` API in webkit's Intelligent Tracking Prevention (ITP) feature.

-If a site determines that a user has given their consent to storage access, then it may be able to avoid a separate prompt resulting from a less restrictive `Storage-Policy` by specifying a verifiable and universal consent signal such as `DNT` or its replacement.
+If a site determines that a user has already given their consent to storage access, then it may be able to avoid a separate prompt resulting from a less restrictive `Storage-Policy` by using an API to set a verifiable and universal consent signal, such as `DNT` or its replacement.

 If a top level browsing context has a `Storage-Policy` header in its initiating response then subresources (other than those indicated by an `allow-origins` attribute),